3araht/chromatoneminipico/readme.md

 # chromatoneminipico keyboard
 chromatonemini keyboard is a simple-design Chromatone mini MIDI keyboard that covers 3 octaves (37 notes). chromatonemini was created on behalf of [Mr. Wataru Ohkawa](https://muto-method.com/en/profile.html), the inventor of chromatone.
 Mr. Ohkawa gave me permission to sell it as a keyboard kit ♪ He also provided his logo for chromatonemini.
 chromatoneminipico is a Raspberry Pi Pico edition of chromatonemini.
+QWERTY layout, C-System and B-System of chromatic button accordion layouts are now available.

-chromatoneminipico works with PC, Mac, iPad, iPhone, and Android.
+chromatoneminipico works with PC, Mac, iPad, iPhone, and Android(However, either PC or Mac is needed for flashing firmware to Raspberry Pi Pico).

 This work pays homage to [Wholetone Revolution](https://muto-method.com/en/history.html), and the red color is coming from it (The color tone is quite different, though...).